Renewing Your Florida DMV Drivers License

 - U.S. Birth Certificate

 - Valid U.S. Passport (or Passport Card)

 Acceptable Documents: Proof of Social Security Number

 You are required to provide one of these documents for Florida drivers license renewal, which must show your full name and Social Security number:

 Acceptable Documents: Proof of Residential Address

+A stipulation of Florida license renewal is providing proof of your residential address.
 You must provide two different documents from this list:

 - Monthly mortgage statement

 - Florida Voter Registration card